Gates of Delhi: Gates in the 8th city

 Delhi became the capital of British India after the seat of power was shifted from Calcutta in 1911.
 With this shift, the new city of New Delhi was established and the seventh city of Shahajahanabad to its north became the Old Delhi.
 Based on the designs of Edwin Lutyens, New Delhi was built over 20 years.
 One of the important landmarks built during this period was the India Gate.
 Built in 1921, it is officially known as All India War Memorial (an arch) to the Indian soldiers killed in the World War I, the Northwest Frontier operations of the same time and the 1919 Afghan fiasco.
 The gate has an impressive stone arch of 42 m height; the names of over 90,000 soldiers are engraved on it.
 The base of the gate is built in red Bharatpur stone and displays a shallow domed bowl.
 The past tradition was to fill this bowl with oil and light it as a lamp on anniversaries but is no more practiced, instead, an eternal flame burns below the arch.
 The eternal flame was added in the 1970s in the arch of the Gate to honour the Immortal Soldier.
 It is flanked by two uniformed soldiers.
 The place takes a carnival atmosphere in the evenings when it is well lighted and visitors flock to the gate.

-Seen behind the India Gate is an impressive Chhatri, which displayed the statue of King George V till 1968.
+Seen behind the India Gate is an impressive Chhatri, which displayed the statue of King George V, designed by British sculptor Charles Sargeant Jagger till 1968.
 This statue has been shifted to the Coronation Park, Delhi, which was the site of the declaration of the new capital of Delhi.
-The Chhatri is now devoid of any statue since there is a protracted discussion on which National leader's statue should be installed there.
+It was suggested that the government should install M.K.
+Gandhi's statue under the canopy.
+Prime Minister Indira Gandhi opposed the suggestion to have a statue of Mahatma Gandhi under the canopy.
+Governments turned down the proposal in 1969, 1979, and 1982.
+In June 1989, it was announced that a statue of Mahatma Gandhi would replace that of George V on the Mahatma’s birthday.
+But by September, the proposal was shot down again.
+On 21 January 2022, Prime Minister Narendra Modi announced that a statue of Subhas Chandra Bose would be installed in the canopy at India Gate.
+The announcement came two days before the 125th anniversary of his birth.
+A 28 feet high and 6 feet wide 3D holographic statue of Bose was inaugurated at the site on 23 January 2022, celebrated as Parakram Diwas (Courage Day).
+On 8 September 2022, Prime Minister Narendra Modi inaugurated the newly made statue of Netaji Subhas Chandra Bose near the India Gate.

 There is an impressive set of a large central steel gates flanked by asymmetrically designed smaller gates that provides entry into the Rashtrapati Bhavan (President's palace).
 A commemorative column called the Jaipur Column with a "distinctly peculiar crown: a glass star springing out of bronze lotus blossom", is located midway between the entry gates and the Rashtrapati Bhavan.